codermate/basic-springboot-tutorials/rest-api-springboot-rabbitmq/README.md

   - Also we can Open it with IP Address http://127.0.0.1:15672
   - Login page default username and password is guest
   - After successfully login you should see RabbitMQ Home page

+### create project for publisher
+  see repo : restapi-springboot-rabbitmq-publisher

+### create project for consumer
+  see repo : restapi-springboot-rabbitmq-publisher

+### run and testing app and messaging system (rabbitmq)